HiggstonRainbird/AoC-2021/README.md

 The glint is a reflection from
 A polished doorknob, and by chance
-The perp just into view had come
+The perp just into view had come;
 Uncrop the image, and enhance.

 No luck.
 His face still can't be seen.